Kwik

 Kwik is a village in the administrative district of Gmina Pisz, within Pisz County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 13 km north of Pisz and 87 km east of the regional capital Olsztyn.
 It is located on Lake Białoławki in the region of Masuria.

 History

 The village was founded in the 15th century.
 In the late 19th century, it had an entirely Polish population of 304, which was mostly employed in agriculture, fishing and fish trade.